vvshard/methods-enum/README.md

     assert_eq!(circle.to_rect().to_string(), rect.to_string());
 }
 ```
-- Features not included in the examples:
-    - `@` - character before the `enum` declaration, eg: `@enum State {...` disables passing to the `enum` compiler: only match-arms will be processed.
-This may be required if this `enum` is already declared elsewhere in the code.
 - Debug flags.
-They can be placed through spaces in parentheses at the very beginning of the macro, eg: `impl_match! { (ns ) ...`
+They can be placed through spaces in parentheses at the very beginning of the macro,
+eg: `impl_match! { (ns ) `...
     - flag `ns` or `sn` in any case - replaces the semantic binding of the names of methods and traits in `enum` variants with a compilation error if they are incorrectly specified.
     - flag `!` - causes a compilation error in the same case, but without removing the semantic binding.

 ## Links